A subgeometric convergence formula for finite-level M/G/1-type Markov chains: via a block-decomposition-friendly solution for the Poisson equation of deviation matrix: Introduction

 The rest of this paper consists of five sections.
-Section~\ref{sec-MG1} describes finite- and infinite-level M/G/1-type Markov chains.
-Section~\ref{sec-second-order-moment} provides basic results under the second-order moment condition for level increments of the infinite-level chain.
-Section~\ref{sec-diff} discusses the difference between the respective stationary distributions of the finite-level chain and its infinite-level limit, through the fundamental deviation matrix $\vc{H}$.
-Section~\ref{sec-convergence} presents the main results of this paper, which are concerned with the convergence of the stationary distribution of the finite-level chain as its maximum level goes to infinity.
-Section~\ref{sec-application} considers the application of the main results to the asymptotic analysis of the loss probability of the MAP/G/1/$N+1$ queue.
+Section~\ref{sec-MG1} describes infinite- and finite-level M/G/1-type Markov chains.
+Section~\ref{sec-second-order-moment} discusses the second moment condition on level increments of the infinite-level M/G/1-type Markov chain, which leads to the finiteness of the mean of the stationary distribution and to the finiteness of the mean first passage time to level zero.
+Section~\ref{sec:deviation-matrix} introduces the fundamental deviation matrix of the infinite-level M/G/1-type Markov chain.
+Based on those results, Section~\ref{sec-convergence} proves the main theorem of this paper, after discussing the uniform convergence of the stationary distribution of the finite-level M/G/1-type Markov chain in taking its infinite-level limit.
+Finally, Section~\ref{sec:remarks} contains concluding remarks.